NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 #### PATRICX add notes about creating schematic in the cloud and the downloading to submit.

-You’ll build the schematic for your quadcopter starting from an empty Eagle schematic called `hardware/quadcopter.sch`.
+You’ll build the schematic for your quadcopter starting from an empty Fusion360 schematic called `hardware/quadcopter.sch`.
 You'll assemble the design by studying reference designs and the datasheets for the components you will use.

 #### PATRICX add notes about creating schematic in the cloud and the downloading to submit.
 Ideally we would share quadparts_pretbuilt with them via the cloud.
 They should be able to use their custom.lbr and LED.lbr from the cloud.

 The only libraries you should use in assembling your schematic are `quadparts_prebuilt.lbr`, your `custom.lbr`, and `LED.lbr` (which you'll build).
-Eagle comes with a bunch of built in libraries.
+Fusion360 comes with a bunch of built in libraries.
 They are off limits.

 ### General Schematic Style Guidelines

 Here are the course style guidelines for schematics.
 Your schematics must adhere to these guidelines.
 If you don't, Eaglint will give warnings and we won’t accept the design.

 1. All visible net and component names must not have “$” in them.
-When Eagle automatically generates names for nets and components it includes “$”.
+When Fusion360 automatically generates names for nets and components it includes “$”.
 This is fine if the name is not visible (e.g., on an anonymous wire between two components), but if you it shows up on your schematic, you should give it a nice name like `CTRL` or `SCL`.
 2. By convention power supply symbols point up, and ground symbols point down.
 Neither should ever point to the side.
 3. Nets should not cross each other unless they are electrically connected.
 4. Nets should only be drawn at right angles.
-5. Eagle embeds libraries in the `.sch` and `.brd` files.
+5. Fusion360 embeds libraries in the `.sch` and `.brd` files.
 To keep them up-to-date, use `Library->Update...` or `Library->Update All`.
 We won’t accept designs with inconsistent libraries.
 6. Include a frame around our schematic.
 Use device `FRAME_B_L`.
 7. Use lines in `Info` layer to divide the frame into logically related regions (e.g., the IMU, the power supply, and the microcontroller).
 See the BBB schematic below for an example.
 Drawn nets shouldn’t cross these boundaries.
 8. Use drawn nets connect components that are closely related (e.g., between the caps and the microcontroller in the BBB schematic)